 Best Restaurants In Altea, Spain

 - La Costera De Altea — this family-owned restaurant seats no more than 19 people at once.
-The restaurant features a modest exterior coupled with a cozy ambiance, and serves delicious food plus exquisite wine.
-You can expect to pay more here compared to other local restaurants, but the depth of flavors in the dishes here makes it worth it!
+Featuring a modest exterior coupled with a cozy ambiance, this place serves delicious food plus exquisite wine.
+You can expect to pay more here compared to other local restaurants, but the depth of flavors in the dishes makes it worth it!

 Bonus recommendation: if you have a sweet tooth head to Qvo Helado Artesano for mouthwatering desserts and arguably the best ice cream in Altea!